Limavady GAC: Gaelic football

 This club caters for both male and female Gaelic football.

 Camogie

-The Camogie club was reestablished in 2004 after a long absence in the parish.
-There are U14, and Senior Camogie teams.
-The Senior Team play in the intermediate Derry League.
-Aston Pinkerton has a all star camogie medal and is face of the team.
+The Camogie club was re-established in 2004 after a long absence in the parish.
+There were U14, and Senior Camogie teams.
+The Senior Team played in the intermediate Derry League.
+The club no longer fields any Camogie teams.

 Hurling

 After a gap of decades, there have been efforts to re-establish hurling in the area.
-Limavady fields a U10 team.
+Limavady fielded an U10 team, athlough, the club no longer fields any hurling teams.